-- Students are responsible for ground transportation arrangement, both in Okinawa and at the conference or workshop location.
-The transportation fee will be reimbursed only for the most economical and direct route, in accordance with OIST's travel expense regulations (PRP 29).
-If a student makes any changes for personal reasons after the arrangement is confirmed, the student will be responsible for any cancellation fees, change fees or additional costs. - For domestic travel, transportation for only one round trip between the airport and the conference or workshop venue is reimbursed.
-No other travel is reimbursed, including to or from accommodation. - For international travel, transportation for one direct round trip between the airport and the conference or workshop venue or accommodation is reimbursed, as is daily travel between accommodation and the conference or workshop venue.
+- Students are responsible for ground transportation arrangement, bothin Okinawa and at the conference or workshop location.
+The transportation fee will be reimbursed only for the most economical and direct route, in accordance with OIST's travel expense regulations (PRP CH29). - For domestic travel, transportation for only one round trip between the airport and the conference or workshop venue is reimbursed.
+No other travel is reimbursed, including to or from accommodation (Travel Expense Handbook 4.5.1). - For international travel, transportation for one direct round trip between the airport and the conference or workshop venue or accommodation is reimbursed, as is daily travel between accommodation and the conference or workshop venue.